Coming to University can mean moving away from your friends and family and the support structures that you may not even have realized were there.

 For more information see Disability Rights UK’s incredibly detailed and useful guide, “Understanding the Equality Act: information for disabled students”, click here

 If you have a disability or Specific Learning Difference (SpLD) then you will be eligible for additional support to help you access all areas of your academic studies.
-In order to access this support you will need to contact the Wellbeing Centre, who will provide you with a Learning Support Plan.
+In order to access this support you will need to contact the Wellbeing Centre, who will provide you with a Personalised Academic Study Support plan.
 You will need to provide them with evidence of your diagnosis or condition.
 If you are unsure whether you have a disability and/or whether you will be entitled to support please speak to a Wellbeing Advisor.